DmitriiKaigorodov/Bitcoin/README.md

 Where:
  * **%CredentialsInBase64%** - credentials for RPC access to bitcoind encoded in base64 in next format: **%username%:%password%**
  * **%YourUrl%** - URL for your bitcoin daemon

+ Ofcourse, you need curl for it.
+You need download it [here](https://curl.haxx.se/dlwiz/)

  ## EndPoints Description